Transformers for dynamical systems learn transfer operators in-context

+This equation thus relates the error of the transformer on a new dynamical system to the degree of train/test shift.

+When sufficient data is available the first term in \eqref{eq:lood} plateaus in $k$.
+However, finite context and training data limit the accuracy of the Markov description at large $k$ and so, for our experimental setting, we find that the bigram ($k=2$) case exhibits the strongest relationship.
+Across our experiments, we find that the OOD loss is well-described by the expected linear scaling $\mathcal{L}_{\mathrm{OOD}} \propto D_{\mathrm{KL}}^{(2)}$ in \eqref{eq:lood} (Fig. \ref{fig:scaling}A, Spearman's $\rho=0.72 \pm 0.02$, $500$ system pairs).
+Our observations align with domain-adaptation theory, which predicts that target risk depends on the task-relevant difference between the source and target distributions \cite{ben2010theory,mansour2009domain}.

-Where does this generalization signal come from?
-We sample the transformer's time-delayed conditional distribution $\hat{p}(x_{t+1} | x_{t-k})$, $k\leq C$ averaged across Test-OOD for all lag values $k \in 0, 1, ..., C$.
+What strategies allow the transformer to generalize?
+We sample the transformer's time-delayed conditional distribution $\hat{p}(x_{t+1} | x_{t-k})$, $k\leq C$ averaged across Test-OOD for all lag values $k \in 0, 1, \ldots, C$.
 We find that this distribution qualitatively resembles the true attractor of Test-OOD, implying that the univariate model identifies relevant information about the unobserved multivariate attractor during testing (Fig. \ref{fig:embedding}A).
-This result is consistent with Takens' theorem: a univariate time series arising from an attractor with intrinsic dimension $d_\mathcal{M}$ can be embedded using $d_E = 2 d_\mathcal{M}+1$ time delays.
-We thus refer to the time delay coordinates $\hat{\v{y}}_i = [\v{x}_{i-d_E}, ..., \v{x}_{i}]$ as an estimate of the unobserved true phase space coordinates $\v{y}$ \cite{takens1981dynamical,botvinick2025invariant}.
+This result is consistent with Takens' theorem: if a univariate time series arises from an attractor with intrinsic dimension $d_\mathcal{M}$, embedding the time series with at least $d_E = 2 d_\mathcal{M}+1$ time delays recovers the key geometric features of the true attractor \cite{takens1981dynamical}.
+We denote the time delay coordinates $\hat{\v{y}}_i = [x_{i-d_E+1}, ..., x_i]^\top$ as estimates of the unobserved true phase space coordinates $\v{y}$ \cite{botvinick2025invariant}.